River Wonders: Giant pandas

 On 8 October 2021, the cub was revealed to have grown teeth quicker than expected, given that the teeth were formed two months after birth instead of the three typically.
 This meant that it would start eating bamboo.
 Six teeth were seen, with the first forming on 23 September.
 On 6 October, the panda weighed over 3kg with its length taken as 51.5cm from head to tail.
 The panda weighed 4.18kg as of 22 October with the length at 59.5cm from head to tail.
 It was revealed on 19 November 2021 that the cub took its first steps and weighed 6kg with a length of 67cm.

 On 29 December 2021, the panda was named Le Le (叻叻) based on the name "Shi Le Po" (石叻坡), an old Chinese term for Singapore.
 Le Le debuted the following day at its new nursery in the Giant Panda Forest.
 On 10 March 2022, Le Le joined Jia Jia in the main exhibit with the information board unveiled.
 On 13 December 2023, Le Le made his last public appearance in Singapore.
 Le Le was then quarantined the next day in his den for four and a half weeks before being transported to Chengdu, China.
 On 16 January 2024, Le Le reached Chengdu via a Singapore Airlines Boeing 747-400F freighter aircraft.
 Le Le would be further quarantined for another 30 days at Huaying, Sichuan.

 Theme park rides

 The park's boat ride, the Amazon River Quest, was opened to visitors on 7 December 2013.
 It takes visitors through several animals from South America.

-A 15-minute Reservoir Cruise on the Upper Seletar Reservoir, will travel along the outskirts of Singapore Zoo and the Night Safari compound, which border on the reservoir, giving visitors a chance to spot animals including giraffes and Asian elephants.
+Formerly, a 15-minute Reservoir Cruise on the Upper Seletar Reservoir, will travel along the outskirts of Singapore Zoo and the Night Safari compound, which border on the reservoir, giving visitors a chance to spot animals including giraffes and Asian elephants.
 Tickets are priced at S$5 for adults and S$3 for children aged three to 12, on top of River Wonders admission.
 Each cruise can take up to 40 passengers and runs at 15-minute intervals from 10.30am to 6.00pm daily.
 The boats are wheelchair-friendly.
 The ride opened on 1 August 2014.
+The ride is now permanently closed, with the boats being abandoned.